How could Man City line up with Harry Kane?

 How would Kane fit in at Man City?

 Kane is a focal point striker, and not a particularly quick one either.
-That lack of dynamism could cause problems for Guardiola, who tends to like a striker to darts around the pitch a lot.
-But Kane can drop deep and use his intelligence to link with midfield, and Guardiola has adapted to playing with a less diminutive striker before, when he inherited Robert Lewandowski at Bayern Munich.
+That lack of dynamism could cause problems for Guardiola, who tends to like a striker who darts around the pitch a lot.
+But Kane can drop deep and use his intelligence to link with midfield, and Guardiola has adapted to playing with a less diminutive No.9 before, when he inherited Robert Lewandowsk at Bayern Munich.

-However, Guardiola will again have lots of options to choose from
+However, Guardiola will have lots of options to choose from